drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L06/slides.md

 ### Scenario

-Testing if there's a difference in the mean test scores across three teaching methods used across different groups.
+You are a manager at a consulting firm evaluating the effectiveness of three different training programs designed to improve employee performance.
+Each program was implemented with a separate group of employees, and their performance scores were measured after completing the training.

 ### Hypotheses

-- H0: $ \mu_1 = \mu_2 = \mu_3 $ (no difference among the group means)
+- H0: $ \mu_1 = \mu_2 = \mu_3 $ (no difference among the mean performance scores)
-- H1: At least one group mean is different.
+- H1: At least one training program leads to a different mean performance score.

 ### Assumptions